defenseunicorns/leapfrogai-deployment/README.md

 zarf package deploy zarf-package-doug-translate-*.tar.zst
 # press "y" for prompt on deployment confirmation
 # for "LEAPFROGAI_BASE_URL" prompt, press enter
-# for "DOMAIN" prompt type "localhost:8083"
+# for "DOMAIN" prompt type your user facing url in this format "localhost:3000"
 # for "SUMMARIZATION_MODEL" prompt, press enter
 ```